-(a) Office location. - The Board of Immigration Appeals is located in Falls Church, Virginia, which is within the metropolitan Washington, D.C. area.
-With the specific exceptions made for the public information window, the law library, and on appropriate occasions the Oral Argument Room, access to Board facilities is limited to authorized personnel.
+(a) Office Iocation. - The Board of Immigration Appeals is located in Falls Church, Virginia, which is within the metropolitan Washington, D.C. area.
+With the specific exceptions made for the public information window, and on appropriate occasions the Oral Argument Room, access to Board facilities is limited to authorized personnel.